 And we’ve brought all of the extruders back to their original specifications, again to control the temperature of the vinyl.
 The most common errors we all hear in defective records today has to do with overheated vinyl.

 But just as you can’t have an excellent finished LP without an error-free pressing, you also can’t produce great records without flawless plating.
-Which is why we’ve brought in the best plating man in the business, Gary Salstrom, to set up and operate a state-of-the-art plating department.
-Not every pressing plant has a plating department.
-And only one plant – QRP – has the best.
+Our chief plating technician, Stan Bishop, is a master of his craft and oversees our state-of-the-art plating department.
 Plating can affect everything from pre-echo and high-end loss to record profile and warping.
 Getting it right is essential.

 This is but a brief synopsis of what sets QRP apart from the competition.
 The proof, of course, is in the product.
 We’re sure you’ll hear and see the difference.